 Eslampour, an editor-in-chief in Kermanshah Province who also writes a blog, was arrested on February 2, according to the reformist news Web site Hammihan.
 He was summoned to the Revolutionary Courts of Kermanshah on charges of “propagating falsehoods with the goal of creating public anxiety,” and “using abusive language through writing in blogs.”
 Navaye Vaght was supportive of Mir Hossein Mousavi during his elections campaign.

-Niloufar Laripour, Chelcheragh
+Niloufar Laripour, Chelcheragh and freelance

 Imprisoned: February 2, 2010

 According to the Human Rights Activists News Agency, Laripour, a magazine journalist, poet, and lyricist, was arrested on February 2 when she arrived at a Ministry of Information office after being summoned over the telephone.
 Security officers later accompanied her to her home where they took personal items, including notebooks and her computer.
 According to the agency’s report, she had received a call at 6:30 p.m. to appear at the Ministry of Information office at 7 p.m. to answer a few questions.
 Her sister told reporters that Laripour was not involved in political activities and that she was in charge of the lyrics section of Chelcheragh magazine, which mostly publishes lyrics and history of religious songs.
 The same report says she was active in Mir Hussein Mousavi’s election campaign.
 Laripour is being held in Evin Prison.
 No formal charges have been disclosed.

 Nooshin Jafari, Etemad and freelance